Han1-Chri5/alx-system_engineering-devops/0x00-shell_basics/README.md

-Shell script that creates a specified directory in the tmp directory Shell script to move a specific file from one directory to another Shell script that deletes a scpecific file in its directory
+Shell script that creates a specified directory in the tmp directory Shell script to move a specific file from one directory to another Shell script that deletes a scpecific file in its directory Shell script to delete a specific directory in its directory